liz marr photo

 (Photo: Myriam Cohenca)

-My art practice revolves around three primary mediums that feed each other - graphite, oil and charcoal; with most of the play and process taking place in the graphite phase.
-Unequivocally figurative, my work is grounded in art history and it explores the most unashamedly trivial themes of the human condition - sexuality and violence - from a humorous perspective.
-I seek to expose the absurdity of that which tends to be overly romanticised.
+My art practice operates across graphite, oil, and charcoal, treating them as an interconnected material system in which the primary formal development takes place during the graphite phase.
+Unequivocally figurative and grounded in art history, the work explores the most unashamedly trivial themes of the human condition, specifically sexuality and violence, from a humorous perspective.
+By approaching these heavy subjects with dry wit, I seek to expose the absurdity of that which tends to be overly romanticised.

 Back to Top